mailchimp/mc-woocommerce/README.md

 Have a question or need help?
 Submit an issue.

-Also check out our [Wiki](https://github.com/mailchimp/mc-woocommerce/wiki) for documentaiton on advanced workflows and feature available to developers.
+Also check out our [Wiki](https://github.com/mailchimp/mc-woocommerce/wiki) for documentation on common troubleshooting and features available to developers.